 (2) for Summer 2022, open from June 1 – August 31, 2022

-(1) for Fall 2022, open from September 1 – November 30, 2022

 Applicant Qualifications:

 The applicants must have spent any length of time in the foster care system before the age of 18 in the state of California.

 Must plan to enroll in an esthetics program at a licensed training school or program that leads to licensure.